Roshan2022Anand/shopping_list/README.md

 # shopping_list
+AUTHOR ROSHAN A
-this is a simple js program to add or delete items from the shopping list
+this program show how to add and delete the items from the shopping list